top of page

 Music can also be good for the body.
 In a recent systematic review, researchers looked at peer-reviewed articles published from 1980-2020.
 Data showed that musical tempo correlated with changes in heart rate, respiratory rate, and blood pressure.
 "Music of various genres and types has been postulated to possess features that stimulate or inhibit the autonomic nervous system, which leads to variable effects on cardiovascular function."
 There appeared to be a positive impact of listening to music on heart rate variability (a good thing).
 Other studies found decreases in salivary cortisol levels- a stress hormone (Fleg, et. al. 2022).

-As music has been shown to help improve memory and performance, I leveraged it to learn 5 languages.
+As music has been shown to help improve memory and performance, I've leveraged it to learn 10 languages.
 I can still recall the Japanese songs I learned when I lived there from 2000-2002.
 When music holds our attention, this increases the likelihood that it will be encoded in memory together with details of an event.
 And this then means music works as an effective cue for recall years later.
 The connection between music and the hippocampus, a brain area critical for forming and retrieving memories, is why music is frequently used in therapies for conditions like Alzheimer’s and dementia.

 Music is good for the aging brain.
 Studies show that people who play an instrument showed significantly better performance in working memory and executive function than those who didn't (Vetere et al., 2023).
 A recent study found that formal musical training improves working memory (Pino et al., 2024).
 Working memory seems to play an important role in divergent thinking.
 Divergent thinking is a cognitive process that involves generating multiple, diverse solutions to a problem or question, often characterized by its open-ended and spontaneous nature.
 It is a key component of creativity, as it allows individuals to explore a wide range of possibilities and think outside the box.